urfu-online/cnot-edx/README.rst

 .. code-block::

   # Clone the repository
-  git clone git@github.com:edx/umnoc-edx.git
+  git clone git@github.com:edx/cnot-edx.git
-  cd umnoc-edx
+  cd cnot-edx

   # Set up a virtualenv using virtualenvwrapper with the same name as the repo and activate it
-  mkvirtualenv -p python3.8 umnoc-edx
+  mkvirtualenv -p python3.8 cnot-edx

 Every time you develop something in this repo